New Zealand

-With that in mind, I asked a local if there was another way which would take me west and onto the town of Murchinson.
+After spending a night at Nelson Lakes National Park, decided to a local if there was another way which would take me west and onto the town of Murchinson.
+This would enable me to cycle the same 10km’s back to rejoin the highway.

-He promptly told me there was a track that led over the hills but that it was only really suitable to 4x4's.
+He promptly told me there was a track that led over the hills but that it was only really suitable to 4×4’s.
 I took it anyway.

 I had noticed that my rack was scraping on top of my back wheel and then after a few more noises, the bike shook and I heard a loud cracking sound.